MicroBates/testRepo/RemoteTestRepoInfo/README.md

 The (licence.txt)[] applicable to this repository is a *MIT Licence*.

-If not applicable, it might be Copyright 2003, 2005 by O'Reilly Media, Inc. All rights reserved.
+If not applicable, it might be Copyright 2003, 2005 by O'Reilly Media, Inc. All rights reserved. that I don't own.